• Get Started

 Why are Texas electric bills so high?

-If your bills are high right now in the fall, you’re likely on an expensive variable rate or a bill credit plan where you’re missing the threshold.
+If your bills are high right now in the fall, you’re likely on an expensive variable-rate plan or a bill-credit plan where you’re missing the threshold.
 Summer bills are high because of AC loads—unavoidable in Texas heat.
 High bills in moderate weather usually mean you’re on the wrong plan.

 Why is Texas electricity so expensive?